8 Medical Research Opportunities for High School Students in NJ

 Program Dates: June 25 — August 27

-Eligibility: Rising high school juniors and seniors can apply.
-Graduated seniors who are rising freshman undergraduates can also apply.
+Eligibility: Rising high school juniors and seniors, as well as graduated seniors who are rising freshman undergraduates.

 MINDS is a six-week paid internship program for high school juniors and seniors from underrepresented or financially disadvantaged backgrounds with an interest in medicine.
 The program focuses on how social factors like environment and education affect health outcomes.
 You’ll complete a research project on health disparities in New Jersey while gaining experience through medical simulations and field trips.
 Additionally, earning CPR and Basic Life Support (BLS) certification ensures you leave with valuable skills for a future in healthcare.